jayanttyson/Chamber-Master/README.md

 Love the project?
 Help make it even better!Open issues for bugs, questions, or feature requests Submit pull requests: UI improvements, new material presets, wiring schematics, 3D models, etc.
 - Share your builds and modifications in the Discussions or Issues
+- you can use Grok AI to make your own changes , it works very well , free version works fine

 ## LicenseMIT License – completely free to use, modify, share, and distribute.